vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 ### Protect routes with JWTAuthHandler

-Now that our `JWTAuth` is configured, we can use the `JWTAuthHandler` in the `setupRouter` method to apply JWT authentication to all routes matching `/api/*`.
-The `JWTAuthHandler` validates received JWTs and performs some checks like expiration and allowed issuers.
-With that in place, we can setup our actual routes in `setupRoutes`.
+Now that our `JWTAuth` is configured, we can use the `JWTAuthHandler` in the `setupRouter` method to apply JWT authentication to all routes matching the path pattern `/api/*`.
+The `JWTAuthHandler` validates received JWTs and performs additional checks like expiration and allowed issuers.
+With that in place, we configure our actual routes in `setupRoutes`.

 ```java
 private Future<Startup> setupRouter(Startup startup) {